OSH-2018/X-oalad/Research Proposal.md

 [3]P. Xu, K. A. Ehinger, Y. Zhang, A. Finkelstein, S. R. Kulkarni, and J. Xiao.
 Turkergaze: crowdsourcing saliency with webcam based eye tracking[J].arXiv preprint arXiv:1504.06755, 2015.

+[4]Dan Witzner Hansen, Qiang Ji, Senior.
+In the Eye of the Beholder: A Survey of Models for Eyes and Gaze[J].IEEE TRANSACTIONS ON PATTERN ANALYSIS AND MACHINE INTELLIGENCE, VOL.32, NO.3, MARCH 2010.

+[5]